Quantrail-Data/CH-Ops/docs/guide/merges-mutations.md

 ### A merge has not progressed in several minutes

-Check server memory and disk space first: merges need both, and shortage of either stalls them.
+Check server memory and disk space first.
+Merges need both, and a shortage of either stalls them.

 Then check the [Error Log](logs.md#error-log) and [Text Log](logs.md#text-log) for merge errors around that time.

 ### A mutation shows a fail reason

-Read it, because the mutation will retry forever and block anything queued behind it on that table.
+Read it, because the mutation retries forever and blocks anything queued behind it on that table.

 Fix the cause if you can.
-If you cannot, kill the mutation, since leaving it achieves nothing and holds up others.
+If you cannot, stop the mutation with `KILL MUTATION`, because to leave it achieves nothing and holds up others.

 ### A mutation is not progressing but has no fail reason

-It may be waiting behind another mutation on the same table, since they process in order.
-Or it is genuinely working on a very large part, in which case parts remaining will eventually fall.
+It may wait behind another mutation on the same table, because they process in order.
+Or it is genuinely at work on a very large part, in which case parts remaining will eventually fall.

 Watch parts remaining for a minute.
-Static with no error usually means waiting;
+Static with no error usually means it waits.
+A slow fall means it works.
-falling slowly means working.

 ### The replication queue keeps growing

-Look at merges and mutations first, since a long-running one blocks the tasks behind it.
+Look at merges and mutations first, because a long-running one blocks the tasks behind it.

 Then check Keeper connectivity.
 A replica that has lost Keeper cannot make progress, and it may have gone read-only, which is worth an alert of its own.

 [Queues](queues.md) shows the same queue with retry counts and error state, which finds a repeatedly failing task faster than this page does.

 ### Everything shows zero but the cluster is busy

-If nothing at all appears, check that you are looking at the right cluster in the navbar.
+If nothing at all appears, check that you look at the right cluster in the navbar.

-On a non-replicated setup the replication queue is legitimately always empty.
+On a non-replicated setup, the replication queue is legitimately always empty.

-### I killed a mutation and the data looks half-changed
+### I stopped a mutation and the data looks half-changed

-Expected.
-Killing stops further work; it does not reverse what was already done.
+This is expected.
+To stop a mutation stops further work.
+It does not reverse what was already done.

 Decide whether to complete the change with a corrected mutation, or restore from a [backup](backups.md) if the partial state is not acceptable.

 ---

 ## Related pages

-- [Tables & Parts](tables-and-parts.md) for the part counts merges are managing
+- [Tables & Parts](tables-and-parts.md) for the part counts merges manage
 - [Queues](queues.md) for the replication queue in more depth
 - [Logs](logs.md) for what the server said when something failed
-- [Alert Rules](alerting.md#alert-rules) for being told about a growing queue rather than finding it
+- [Alert Rules](alerting.md#alert-rules) to be told about a growing queue rather than find it
 - [Cluster Overview](cluster-overview.md) for the wider health picture